Slackadays/Chata/libchata/README.md

 # Welcome to `libchata`!

 `libchata` is the core library behind Chata.
 It handles compiling, assembling, and execution of Chata code.
-The assembler, Chatassembler, can assemble all RISC-V assembly, not just the kind generated from Chata code.
+The assembler, Chatassembler, can assemble most RISC-V assembly, not just the kind generated from Chata code, so you can use `libchata` just for that if you wish!

 # Welcome to Chatassembler!